dotnet/docs/docs/framework/wpf/app-development/navigation-overview.md

 ## The NavigationWindow Class

 To this point, you've seen the gamut of navigation services that you are most likely to use to build applications with navigable content.
-These services were discussed in the context of [!INCLUDE[TLA2#tla_xbap#plural](../../../../includes/tla2sharptla-xbapsharpplural-md.md)], although they are not limited to [!INCLUDE[TLA2#tla_xbap#plural](../../../../includes/tla2sharptla-xbapsharpplural-md.md)].
+These services were discussed in the context of XBAPs, although they are not limited to XBAPs.
 Modern operating systems and Windows applications take advantage of the browser experience of modern users to incorporate browser-style navigation into standalone applications.
 Common examples include:

 - **Word Thesaurus**: Navigate word choices.